 This report provides the status of the California UI Fund and includes information on the current and projected fund balance, receipts, disbursements, and contribution rates.
-In addition, this report will provide information on some of the UI extended and enhanced benefit programs previously implemented in response to the global pandemic known as COVID-19.
+In addition, this report provides information on the UI extended and enhanced benefit programs previously implemented in response to the global pandemic known as COVID-19.